$6,995 | Completing Grades 9–12

 Say goodbye to your new friends and head home with stories, skills, and a whole new view of the world.

-We’ll be staying in a mix of coastal campsites and city stays.
-Most of the trip takes place in Sardinia, where we’ll sleep in tents set up near the beach or in simple campgrounds.
+We’ll be staying in a mix of coastal campsites for 11 nights and city stays for 2 nights.
+Most of the trip takes place in Sardinia, where we’ll sleep in tents set up near the beach at a simple campground.
+When in Rome, we stay at an Airbnb style, private group house.

-Rustic Facilities: Campsites are basic but scenic, with access to flush toilets and showers every 1–2 days.
-In Rome, we stay in gender-separated shared rooms in small guesthouses or hotels.
+Accommodations are basic but scenic, with access to flush toilets and short showers every 1–2 days.

-Setup & Breakdown: Everyone helps set up and pack down camp.
-Sharing chores—from pitching tents to dish duty—is part of the experience.
+Everyone helps set up and pack down camp.
+Sharing chores, from pitching tents to dish duty -it is all part of the experience.

 Cook Crew: Teens rotate through daily roles to help plan, prep, cook, and clean alongside leaders.